vygr/ChrysaLisp/docs/CLASSES.md

 but it's a dynamic bound function calling mechanism tailored to this way of invoking a function.
-It could be implemented in Lisp level code, which it was during the experimental phase of the classes work, but it's such a performance critcial method it was moved to a VP code implementation.
+It could be implemented in Lisp level code, which it was during the experimental phase of the classes work, but it's such a performance critical method it was moved to a VP code implementation.

 ## (.-> this form ...)